If you've got an eligible device, then you may be able to take advantage of Wi-Fi calling. Here we'll answer some common questions.

 1. What is it?

-Wi-Fi calling allows you to make and receive calls and send and receive SMS and MMS messages using a Wi-Fi network.
-This comes in handy when you're in places where you don't normally get service but do have access to a Wi-Fi network.
-Plus, unlike other Wi-Fi calling services, it uses your existing phone number.
+Wi-Fi calling allows you to make and receive calls using a Wi-Fi network to boost the cellular signal.
+This comes in handy when you're in places where you don't normally get a good signal but do have access to a Wi-Fi network.
+Plus, unlike other VOIP (voice over IP) calling services, it uses your existing phone number.

 2. Am I billed for Wi-Fi calling?